piskvorky/gensim/docs/src/tut1.rst

 Your way of processing the documents will likely vary; here, I only split on whitespace to tokenize, followed by lowercasing each word.
-In fact, I use this particular (simplistic and inefficient) setup to mimick the experiment done in Deerwester et al.'s original LSA article [1]_.
+In fact, I use this particular (simplistic and inefficient) setup to mimic the experiment done in Deerwester et al.'s original LSA article [1]_.

 The ways to process documents are so varied and application- and language-dependent that I